Mhanth/Superadmin/README.md

 ## Notes

 The UI is currently using inline styles and mock data.
-Convert to real APIs and split into smaller components for production readiness.
+Convert to real APIs and split into smaller components for production readline.